kuzzleio/sdk-javascript/doc/7/getting-started/react/standalone/index.md

 npm start
 ```

-You can now add new messages to Kuzzle and receive the notification of the creation to update your state and display the new messages.
+You can now send new messages to Kuzzle and receive the notifications of messages creation to update your state and display the new messages.

 ## go further ?